GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Pole Axe
 A shorter head than is typical of poleaxes mounts the shaft of his weapon.
 Follow up attacks made with this weapon *may be treated as cold attacks*.
 If name is known, a critical hit with this weapon may also *inflict a cold attack*.

+**Kuluzh** (*unique*)
+$10,000 , 6 lbs
+Greatsword
+Reach is 2.5 yards.
+This blade is wide in form compared to traditional proportions.
+Attacks made with the sword have a *+1 bonus*.

+If name is known, this bonus is *increased to 1d4 against a foe with no remaining hitpoints.
+This does not affect a creature of undeath*.

 **Lightning Caller** (*unique*)
 $8,500, 4 lbs.